From 3D scan to traditional foundry cast bronze

-Customers ask us to scan and reproduce a wide variety of interesting and beautiful objects.
+Clients ask us to 3D scan and reproduce a wide variety of interesting and beautiful objects.
 However, every once in a while we are asked to reproduce a piece that really stands out.
 The following case study provides a quick overview on such a piece from a private client, who has kindly granted us permission to show some imagery.
 This particular client loved their original sculpture so much, that they wanted another copy produced for a second home.

 Our brief was to produce a 1:1 scale replica, to be traditionally cast in finest bronze by a UK leading bronze foundry.
-However, what made this particular project challenging was the fragility of the original sculpture, which had apparently been hand crafted in plaster by the Artist in the late 1920’s.
+However, what made this project particularly challenging was the fragility of the original sculpture, which had apparently been hand crafted in plaster by the Artist in the late 1920’s.
 We therefore needed to take great care whilst performing the 3D scan, to ensure the integrity of this very fragile piece.
-Of course, being a none-contact technology, high resolution 3D digital scanning provides an ideal solution for this application.
+Of course, being a none-contact technology, high resolution 3D digital scanning provides an ideal solution for this type of application.

 Once the original bust had been very carefully 3D scanned, we then imported the RAW 3D scan data into specialist 3D sculpting software.
 This software enables us to clean up the RAW 3D scan data, in order to make everything perfect.
 This digital sculpting process is carried out by one of our senior 3D digital sculptors.
 Think of this as on-screen 3D digital sculpting by hand, using many reference photographs of the original item, and taking many hours to complete.